 - Musophaga rossae

-- A medium-sized bird, with a long tail and broad, round wings.
-They have three toes on each foot that point forward, while the fourth toe can be rotated forward or backwards (semi-zygodactylous).
+- Lady Ross’s turaco is a medium-sized bird, with a long tail and broad, round wings.
+They have three toes on each foot that point forward, while the fourth toe can be rotated forward or backwards.
 Males and females differ in that females may have a greenish beak.

 - Less than .45 kg (less than 1 lbs.)

-- Primarily eat plants and fruit, but will occasionally eat insects
+- These birds feed primarily on plants and fruit, but will occasionally eat insects.

 - Clutch Size